ralphjsmit/filament/packages/forms/docs/20-code-editor.md

 <AutoScreenshot name="forms/fields/code-editor/simple" alt="Code editor" version="4.x" />

-## Changing the code editor's language
+## Changing the code editor's language syntax highlighting

-You may change the language of the code editor using the `language()` method.
-The editor supports CSS, HTML, JavaScript, JSON, PHP and plain text.
+You may change the language syntax highlighting of the code editor using the `language()` method.
+The editor supports CSS, HTML, JavaScript, JSON and PHP.
 You can open the `Filament\Forms\Components\CodeEditor\Enums\Language` enum class to see the full list.
-To switch to using JavaScript as the language, you can use the `Language::JavaScript` enum value:
+To switch to using JavaScript syntax highlighting, you can use the `Language::JavaScript` enum value:

 ```php
 use Filament\Forms\Components\CodeEditor;